denred0/clever_labeling/README.md

 python src/pseudo_labeling.py animals_detection classes.txt jpg dog --weights yolov5_weights/yolov5m.pt --test_split_part 0.15 --nms 0.6
 ```

+This script creates a folder "animals_detection/labeling/dog/**training**" and all training results saved to this folder.

 ## Merging results

 You labeled all classes separately and can merge results.